brillout/wildcard-api/docs/readme.template.md

 When you use Wildcard, you are basically doing RPC.

-RPC is commonly used to create an **internal** API while REST and GraphQL are best suited to create an API for **third parties**.
+RPC is commonly used to create an **internal** API while REST and GraphQL are best to create an API for **third parties**.
+(An *internal API* is an API that is not consumed by third parties but that is consumed only by yourself.)

 The rule of thumb is:
 - Do you want to expose your data to the world?
 Use REST/GraphQL.
 - Do you want to expose your data to yourself?
 Use RPC.

-For example, Facebook has a GraphQL API which is very fitting as it allows any third party to to access Facebook's data in all kinds of ways.
+For example, Facebook has a GraphQL API which is very fitting as it allows any third party to access Facebook's data in all kinds of ways.

 Many large companies, such as Google and Netflix, are starting to replace REST/GraphQL with RPC for the communication between their internal services.
-Most notably with [gRPC](https://grpc.io/) which is getting increasingly popular in the industry.
+Most notably with [gRPC](https://grpc.io/) which is increasingly popular in the industry.

 Both gRPC and Wildcard are RPC &mdash; but gRPC supports all kinds of platforms (Go, Python, Java, C++, etc.) whereas Wildcard only supports the Node.js & Browser stack.
 This makes Wildcard much simpler and much easier to use than gRPC.

-If you want your React/Vue/Angular frontend to be able to access data from your server, then the easiest and quickest option is to use RPC to create an internal API.
+If all you want is your React/Vue/Angular frontend to access data from your server, then the easiest and quickest option is to use RPC to create an internal API.
-(With *internal API* we denote an API that is not consumed by third parties but that is consumed only by yourself.)
 And if your server is a Node.js server, you can then use
 Wildcard to super easily and super quickly create an RPC-like API.